-Question No. Function Question Maturity Level 0 Maturity Level 1 Maturity Level 2 Maturity Level 3 Maturity Level 4 48 Function Training, awareness and competence How does the organisation develop plan(s) for the human resources required to undertake asset management activities - including the development and delivery of asset management strategy, process(es), objectives and plan(s)?
-The organisation has not recognised the need for assessing human resources requirements to develop and implement its asset management system.
-The organisation has recognised the need to assess its human resources requirements and to develop a plan(s).
-There is limited recognition of the need The organisation has developed a strategic approach to aligning competencies and human resources to The organisation can demonstrate that plan(s) are in place and effective in matching competencies and capabilities to the asset management system The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
-The assessor is advised to note in the 49 Training, awareness and competence How does the organisation identify competency requirements and then plan, provide and record the training necessary to achieve the competencies?
-The organisation does not have any means in place to identify competency requirements.
-The organisation has recognised the need to identify competency requirements and then plan, provide and record the training necessary to achieve the competencies.
+Company Name Wellington e Electricity AMP Planning Period 1 April 2020 - 31 March 2030 Asset Management Standard Applied HEDULE 13 REPORT ON A SSET MANAGEMENT MAT TURITY (cont) Question No. Function Question Maturity Level 0 Maturity Level 1 Maturity Level 2 Maturity Level 3 Maturity Level 4 48 Training, awareness and competence How does the organisation develop plan(s) for the human resources required to undertake asset management activities - including the development and delivery of asset management strategy, process(es), objectives and plan(s)? need for assessing human resources requirements to develop and implement its asset management system.
+The organisation has developed a strategic approach to aligning competencies and human resources to the asset management system including the asset management plan but the work is incomplete or has not been consistently implemented. contracted activities.
+Plans are The organisation's process(es) surp the standard required to comply wit requirements set out in a recognise standard.
+The assessor is advised to note in t Evidence section why this is the cas and the evidence seen.
+49 Training, awareness and competence How does the organisation identify competency requirements and then plan, provide and record the training necessary to achieve the competencies? means in place to identify competency requirements.
+The organisation is the process of identifying competency requirements aligned to the asset management plan(s) and then plan, provide and record appropriate training.
+It is incomplete or inconsistently applied.
 Competency requirements are in place and aligned with asset management plan(s).
 Plans are in place and effective in providing the training necessary to achieve the competencies.
 A structured means of recording the competencies achieved is in place.
-The organisation's process(es) surpass the standard required to comply with requirements set out in a recognised standard.
-The assessor is advised to note in the Evidence section why this is the case and the evidence seen.
-50 Training, awareness and competence How does the organization ensure that persons under its direct control undertaking asset management related activities have an appropriate level of competence in terms of education, training or experience?
-The organization has not recognised the need to assess the competence of person(s) undertaking asset management related activities.
-Competency of staff undertaking asset management related activities is not managed or assessed in a structured way, other than formal requirements for legal compliance and safety management.
-The organization is in the process of putting in place a means for assessing the competence of person(s) involved in asset management activities including contractors.
+The organisation's process(es) surpr the standard required to comply with requirements set out in a recognised standard.
+The assessor is advised to note in th Evidence section why this is the cas and the evidence seen.
+50 Training, awareness and competence How does the organization ensure that persons under its direct control undertaking asset management related activities have an appropriate level of competence in terms of education, training or experience? need to assess the competence of person(s) undertaking asset management related activities. management related activities is not managed or assessed in a structured The organization is in the process of putting in place a means for assessing the competence of person(s) involved in asset management activities including contractors.
 There are gaps and inconsistencies.
 Competency requirements are identified and assessed for all persons carrying out asset management related activities - internal and contracted.
 Requirements are reviewed and staff reassessed at appropriate intervals aligned to asset management requirements.